 The State Meal Program is a child nutrition program funded by the State of California.
 The program provides money to public school districts and county superintendents of schools that serve nutritious meals, free or at a reduced price, to needy children, in compliance with state law.
 The Program is administered by the California Department of Education (CDE), Nutrition Services Division.

 California Education Code Section 49550 (which resulted from the enactment of Senate Bill 120, Chapter 1277/1975, Child Nutrition Facilities Act of 1975) requires all public school districts and county superintendents of schools to make available, free or at a reduced price, one nutritionally adequate meal to each needy student every school day.
 A needy student is one who qualifies for free or reduced price meals, according to specified family size and income standards.
 This requirement is commonly referred to as the "state meal mandate."

 Senate Bill 120 also established the State Meal Program to provide schools with financial support to help defray the cost of providing these meals.
 It should be noted that, although all public schools are required to comply with the state meal mandate, receipt of state funding is optional.

-A nutritionally adequate meal is one that qualifies for reimbursement under the National School Lunch Program.
+A nutritionally adequate meal is one that qualifies for reimbursement under federal child nutrition program regulations.
 Please see our School Menu Planning Options page for meal pattern information and our Meal Patterns and Menu Planning page for complete information.